...

 2. Copper

 Copper is a highly conductive metal with excellent electrical and thermal properties.
-Plasma cutting is utilized in cutting copper sheets and components for electrical and electronic applications, as well as artistic and decorative purposes.
+Plasma cutting is utilized to cut copper sheets and components for electrical and electronic applications, as well as artistic and decorative purposes.

 Due to its excellent conductivity and heat transfer properties, copper can be cut with high precision using plasma technology.
 This is important for applications requiring intricate designs or tight tolerances.